 The latter is the kind of support that leaders, executives, and enterprise companies really benefit from to allow their teams to focus on what they do best – which often isn’t admin work!

-It’s important to note that it’s not just about the numbers – you’ll want to make sure that the type of experience matches what you’re looking for.
+It’s important to note that it’s not just about the numbers – you’ll want to make sure that the type of executive assistant experience matches what you’re looking for.
+The quality and relevance of their background matter just as much as the duration.

 Of course, not everyone needs to invest in a highly experienced, business-grade executive assistant.
 In fact, many solopreneurs and entrepreneurs with huge to-do lists can benefit from an assistant with 2-3 years of experience.